Active Substance: daratumumab

 What are the risks associated with Darzalex?

-The most common side effects with Darzalex (which may affect around 1 in 2 people) are infusion-related reactions such as breathing problems, cough, runny or blocked nose and chills.
-Other frequent side effects (affecting at least 1 in 5 patients) are tiredness, pyrexia (fever), nausea (feeling sick), back pain, upper respiratory tract infections (such as colds), anaemia (low red blood cell counts), neutropenia (low levels of neutrophils, a type of white blood cell) and thrombocytopenia (low blood platelet counts).
+The most common side effects with Darzalex (which may affect around 1 in 2 people) are infusion-related reactions such as breathing problems, cough, runny or blocked nose, throat irritation, nausea (feeling sick), vomiting, and chills.
+Other frequent side effects (affecting at least 1 in 5 patients) are tiredness, pyrexia (fever), nausea (feeling sick), diarrhoea, muscle spasm, dyspnoea (breathing difficulty), upper respiratory tract infections (such as nose and throat infections), neutropenia (low levels of neutrophils, a type of white blood cell) and thrombocytopenia (low blood platelet counts).
 For the full list of all side effects and restrictions with Darzalex, see the package leaflet.

 Why is Darzalex approved?

-Darzalex has been shown to be effective at treating multiple myeloma in patients whose disease had progressed despite at least two previous treatments.
-These patients have limited treatment options and Darzalex, which works in a different way to existing treatments, represents an alternative.
+Darzalex on its own has been shown to be effective at treating multiple myeloma in patients whose disease had progressed despite at least two other medicines.
+Darzalex used together with dexamethasone plus either lenalidomide or bortezomib has also been found effective in patients who had received other treatment for multiple myeloma.
+Patients with multiple myeloma have limited treatment options and Darzalex, which works in a different way to existing treatments, represents an alternative.
 Darzalex’s safety profile is considered acceptable and manageable.

 What measures are being taken to ensure the safe and effective use of Darzalex?